riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 In the standard ABI, procedures should not modify the integer registers tp and gp, because signal handlers may rely upon their values.

+The presence of a frame pointer is optional.
+If a frame pointer exists it must reside in x8 (s0), the register remains callee-saved.

 Floating-point Register Convention <a name=floating-point-register-convention>
 -------------------------------------------------------------------------
 Name    | ABI Mnemonic | Meaning                | Preserved across calls?